Rikatob/csgobank/README.md

 So, our project CSGO BANK will be a secure vault, like an inventory if you will, to store your items and operate transactions of these items to other users.

+### Endpoint documentation
+* You will find OpenApi endpoint-documentation in /csGoBankOpenAPIDoc.

 ## Build process